multimediaeval/2019-Pixel-Privacy-Task/README.md

 The task data is a subset of the Places365-Standard data set.
 The task provides:
 * a list of 60 privacy-sensitive categories chosen from the original 365 scene categories.
-* a list of the Places365-Standard data set images to use as a *develo set* to develop your approach(es).
+* a list of the Places365-Standard data set images to use as a *development set* to develop your approach(es).

 To participate in the task, you must submit versions of the test images to which your protective transformation has been applied.
 The task organizers will then evaluate your transformation and return the results to you.
 Then, you write up your findings in a 2-page paper to submit to the MediaEval 2018 working notes proceedings.
 We are especially interested in identifying highly creative promising approaches, but also in negative results that provide information on what does not work.
 The task is in pilot this year, and is running on a highly compressed schedule.